Movie Review: “The Fate of the Furious”

 Cheesy & "Family" (-2pts)

-I thought Letty's (Michelle Rodriguez) storyline was a bit weak in this movie.
-I think part of that can be attributed to the fact that there are so many characters in this movie.
-We have two government agents (Kurt Russell and Scott Eastwood), four members of Dom's team (Michelle Rodriguez, Tyrese Gibson, Ludacris and Nathalie Emmanuel), Hobbs (Dwayne Johnson), Deckard (Jason Statham), Dom (Vin Diesel) and now Cipher (Charlize Theron).
-By trying to give each of them enough screen time, the film simply does not have enough time to flesh out a storyline for each.
-This is, ultimately, what hurts Letty in this movie.
-Basically her storyline is to be depressed for the whole movie.
-In one scene, she is convinced that Dom has been leveraged and would never betray her.
-Then in the next scene she is depressed over the fact that he betrayed her.
-She then goes back and forth but never tries to do anything about it or try to figure out why he is doing what he is doing.
-Overall, I just felt like this was a weak storyline for a, generally, strong character.
+I thought Letty's (Michelle Rodriguez) storyline was a bit weak.
+I think part of that can be attributed to the fact that there were so many characters in this movie.
+We had two government agents (Kurt Russell and Scott Eastwood), four members of Dom's team (Michelle Rodriguez, Tyrese Gibson, Ludacris and Nathalie Emmanuel), Hobbs (Dwayne Johnson), Shaw (Jason Statham), Dom (Vin Diesel) and now Cipher (Charlize Theron).
+By trying to give each of them screen time, the film simply did not have enough time to flesh out a storyline for each.

-I do not want to spoil this for anyone, so I won't go into this with too much detail, but there is a scene in this movie (involving a baby) that was a blast to watch.
+I do not want to spoil this for anyone, so I will not go into this with much detail, but there was a scene in this movie that involved a baby, and it was an absolute blast to watch.
 It was so dumb, but in a badass yet funny kind of way, which made it perfect for this kind of movie.
-I do not want to give it away in case any readers have not seen the movie and plans to, but know that it was incredibly entertaining.
+I do not want to give it away in case anyone has not seen the movie and plans to, but know that it was incredibly entertaining.
 All I have to say is Jason Statham plus a baby equals a very entertaining scene.

-I can't designate too many points to this because I should not expect anything else from these movies, but this movie is as cheesy as a movie can get.
-The action is cheesy, the plot is cheesy and the dialogue is cheesy.
-This movie has the trifecta of cheesiness, so to speak.
-At some points, this works well.
-At other points, it is a struggle to get over.
-What gets me is the oversaturation of the word "family".
-That is this franchise's favorite word.
-It is as if, whenever the writers have trouble deciding on what a character will say, they settle on the word "family".
+I should not expect anything else from these movies, but this movie was as cheesy as a movie could get.
+The action was cheesy, the plot was cheesy and the dialogue was cheesy.
+This movie had the trifecta of cheesiness, so to speak.
+At some points, this worked well.
+At other points, it was a struggle to get through.

-I would say this movie delivers on what you would expect from it.
-Cheesy writing, over-the-top action and a ridiculous plot.
-That being said, this movie is entertaining.
-Dwayne Johnson and Jason Statham make for a surprisingly fin duo that ends up being one of the best parts of this movie.
+I would say this movie delivers what you would expect it to.
+It has cheesy writing, over-the-top action, and a ridiculous plot.
+That being said, this movie was moderately entertaining.
+Dwayne Johnson and Jason Statham made for a surprisingly fun duo that ended up being one of this movies greatest strengths.
 The addition of Charlize Theron made the film even better.
-Does this movie have its problems?
-Yes, but it never takes itself too seriously and provides its audience with a fun, cheesy and over-the-top movie going experience that is worth seeing in theaters.
+Did this movie have its problems?
+Yes, but provided its audience with a fun, cheesy and over-the-top movie, and that is all it really set out to do.